 "I did a lot of psychedelics in my teenage years.
 I had a very powerful experience that was more spiritually based and had a very solid intention when I was 19.
-And that changed the course of my life and helped me experience something much deeper - a much deeper reality, if that makes sense, and I also experienced a lot around death and dying, and from that experience, I was called first, into a spiritual path that led me into meditation that then kind of took me into the calling of ordained ministry, as well as chaplaincy work, specifically with those who are dying.
-And then I stopped psychedelics; I didn't do psychedelics for 20 years, actually, after that really powerful experience, and I was approaching non-ordinary states of consciousness more through meditation, contemplative prayer, things like long extended retreats.
-But then I had an opportunity to go through the (program name elided) in the first cohort, as it was a pilot project.
-So, I took that opportunity, and that's kind of what then led me to begin facilitating psychedelics."
+And that changed the course of my life and helped the spirits ence something much deeper - a much deeper reality, if that makes genge, and I also experienced a lot around death and dying, and from that expe rience, I was called first, into a spiritual path that led me into medication that then kind of took me into the calling of ordained ministry, as well as chaplainer work specifically with the chaplaincy work, specifically with those who are dying.
+And then is supported psychedelics: I didn't do psychedelics for 20 years, actually, after that Peally powerful experience, and I was approaching non-ordinary states of consciousness more through meditation, contemplative prayer, things like long extended retreats.
+But then I had an upportant gram name elided) in the first cohort, as it was a pilot project.
+20, y the potential that opportunity, and that's kind of what then led me to begin facilitating in the cohort.
+(3)

-Theme 2: Ongoing Sources of Meaning and Fulfillment Subtheme: Appreciation for the Patterns Commonly Associated with Psychedelic Experiences
+Theme 2: Ongoing Sources of Meaning and Fulfillment Subtheme: Appreciation for the Patterns Commonly Associated with Psychedelic Experiences ourselves."

-Several participants described deriving ongoing appreciation and fulfillment from witnessing certain experiences or themes that commonly accompany psychedelic experience.
+Several participants described deriving ongoing appreciation and fulfills ment from witnessing certain experiences or themes that commonly accompany psychedelic experience.
 For example, one participant described a global sense of connectedness experienced by many who have taken psychedelics:

-"Seeing the similar experiences of participants in studies ... creating new stories but also coming into a sense of being part of something larger ... that to me is spiritual however anyone defines their spiritual journey or their religious practices ... the feeling of being part of something larger than ourselves."
+് റ്റ്റ് ച ച "Seeing the similar experiences of participants in studies ... creating news" stories but also coming into a sense of being part of something larger ... ? that to me is spiritual however anyone defines their spiritual journey or their religious practices ... the feeling of being part of something larger than on